Mazda recalls 75,000 cars in Japan after Takata expands U.S. recall

-TOKYO (Reuters) - Mazda Motor Corp (7261.T) on Thursday filed a recall for 75,000 cars in Japan to replace air bag inflators made by Takata Corp 7312.T after the Japanese supplier was ordered to expand a multi-million-vehicle recall in the United States.
+TOKYO, June 4 (Reuters) - Mazda Motor Corp on Thursday filed a recall for 75,000 cars in Japan to replace air bag inflators made by Takata Corp after the Japanese supplier was ordered to expand a multi-million-vehicle recall in the United States.

 Of that, about 38,000 had previously been called back for investigative purposes in December, a Mazda spokesman said.